containerize-com/Products/en/blockchain-platforms/ripple/_index.md

 Moreover, the security of this digital ledger technology depends upon ECDSA signatures.
 In addition, this digital financial technology is fast as there is a quick transaction validation mechanism in Ripple’s network.
 It is an open network so all the transactions are publicly available.

 This open source distributed infrastructure is written in C++, Objective C, and a little input of some other languages.
 Further, anyone can deploy the instance of this distributed payment system.
-It has 0% failure as mentioned in their documentation.
+This decentralized platform has 0% failure as mentioned in their documentation.

 <a class="anchor" id="requirements" name="requirements" style="font-size: 12.16px;"></a>